 All of these references allude to religion; first to Jonah, second to Bible, and third to Exodus verses 21 to 23.

 - Conflict: Several conflicts are running parallel in the novel such as; the internal and external struggle of the characters, Heathcliff’s revenge toward Lintons, and class differences.

 - Climax: The climax of the novel, Wuthering Heights, occurs when Heathcliff dies and Cathy and Hareton decide to get married.

 - Characters: Wuthering Heights presents both static as well as dynamic characters.
 The young woman, Cathrine Linton, and Edgar Linton are dynamic characters as they go through a transformation during the course of the novel.
 However, Heathcliff, Hindley Earnshaw, and several others are dynamic characters as they do not show any change in their behavior.

-- Foreshadowing: The novel shows examples of foreshadows such as,
+- Foreshadowing: The following sentence shows examples of foreshadows,

 This example predicts what is going to happen in the story as this ghostly nightmare of Lockwood prefigures the major happening of the novel.